 3. My Favorite View Of The Hollywood Sign

-But my favorite view of the Hollywood sign is from Lake Hollywood Park.
+But my favorite view of the Hollywood sign is from Lake Hollywood Park in Greater Los Angeles.
 About a 30-minute drive down the hill from the Griffith Observatory and around the mountain bend, follow the residential road that climbs above the Hollywood Reservoir to this viewing spot.
 From the edge of Hollywoodland, you’ll discover one of the best views of the sign.

 Pro Tip: In addition to my favorite viewing spots, this website provides a helpful map and several other sign-viewing tips including the best selfie spots.